acconeer/acconeer-python-exploration/docs/handbook/a121/how_to_configure.rst

 - Do we need to distinguish multiple objects?
 If so, how close could they be?
 - Do we need to measure distance to objects?
 If so, what trueness is needed?
 - If objects move, how fast could they go?
 - Do we need to measure motions of objects?
-If so, what speeds?
+If so, at what speeds?
 - With what rate do we need to obtain a result?
 - What are our requirements on overall power consumption?
 - What is the farthest distance from the sensor that an object may appear which could result in range ambiguities?